|Learn how to provide affordable housing for all.

 Why should affordable housing be a concern?

-For wealthier and even not-so-wealthy Americans, affordable housing may hardly be a concern at all.
+For many Americans, affordable housing may hardly be a concern at all.
 Homeowners may not think much about renters.
 Renters living comfortably may not think much about those barely making ends meet.
 It's a natural human tendency to pay most attention to issues which are immediate and which affect us personally; affordable housing issues may not qualify on either count.
-The problems of those without affordable housing may seem far away.
+The problems of those without affordable housing may not seem imminent.

-But there are several reasons to be concerned about affordable housing.
-Primary among these are moral; first among those may be the simple belief that everyone should be able to afford a decent place to live.
-This may hold especially true in times of prosperity, and when the income gap between rich and poor appears to be increasing.
-In addition, greater wealth for the majority unavoidably puts upward pressure on housing prices, squeezing those with less income.
-So when affordable housing does not exist -- and for growing numbers it does not -- then we may feel some moral responsibility to help create it.
-Occasionally, our moral beliefs become translated into regulations and laws.
-A community (or government, or other organization) can take steps to stimulate affordable housing, or to mandate or require a certain number of affordable housing units.
-Then affordable housing has legal justification as well.
+However, there are several reasons to be concerned about affordable housing.
+First of all, every person should be able to afford a decent place to live.
+In times of prosperity, and when the income gap between rich and poor appears to be increasing, low-income individuals are particularly at risk.
+Greater wealth for the majority unavoidably puts upward pressure on housing prices, squeezing those with less income.
+So when affordable housing no longer exists we may feel some moral responsibility to help create it.
+A community, government, or other organization can take steps to stimulate or mandate affordable housing.

-There is another reason, though, which touches on different social values.
-Without affordable housing, our communities may become more uniform.
+Without affordable housing, our communities will become less diverse.
 We may lose the opportunity to interact with people who may be in different economic or cultural circumstances, to learn from them and to enjoy their company.
-Likewise, for our children.
-Some people may prefer to live in uniform and homogeneous communities; but others feel that something is gained by living in a community which not only supports diversity -- and accordingly, affordable housing -- but also acts to ensure it.
-The community can become richer, and community life ultimately more satisfying.
-Affordable housing may indirectly contribute to such richness and satisfaction.
+The community can become richer, and community life ultimately more satisfying when affordable housing is integrated into a community, bringing people of various socio-economic backgrounds together.

-Evidence also links the lack of affordable housing to a variety of negative social outcomes.
+Data also links the lack of affordable housing to a variety of negative social outcomes.
 Substandard housing contributes to childhood health problems, such as asthma, anemia, viral infections, stunted growth, and other health problems, sometimes leading to expensive hospitalizations.
 Poorly-housed children in these situations are significantly more likely to have behavioral problems and to fall behind housing-stable students in school.
-Studies also show that when children are forced to move from school to school because their families can't find affordable housing, academic and future success are compromised.
+When children are forced to move from school to school their academic success is at risk.

 What are the facts about affordable housing?